BellaMrx/HTML_Guide/README.md

     - 6.9.
 Embedding other active content
 7. Forms and interactive elements
     - 7.1.
 Define an area for forms
+    - 7.2.
+The HTML input fields for forms
 --------------------------------------------------------------------------------------------

 ## 1. Introduction to HTML